Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 Another benefit of indoor cameras is that they can quickly help you identify false security alarms.

-Let’s say you have glass-break sensors as part of your smart home security system.
-While you’re at work, you get a notification on your smartphone that one of your windows has been shattered.
 Before calling the emergency number to report a break-in, you take a look at the security footage in your home and notice the neighbor kid’s baseball is in your living room.
-You then know that while your window is broken, it was not shattered because an intruder is trying to break into your home.
-Now you know there is no need to call the police.
+You then know that while your window is broken, it was not shattered because an intruder is trying to break into your home, so there is no need to call the police.

 A wired indoor camera needs to be tied into your home’s wiring.
 Typically, you’ll need an expert to install your indoor wired camera unless you have experience working with electrical systems.
 You can install indoor wireless cameras yourself, but you’ll need a router and a Wi-Fi connection.